mihaihuminiuc/android_topics/kotlin/android_fundamentals.md

 ## Activity

 What it is:
-- An Activity is a single, focused thing that the user can do.
+- An Activity is a single, focused thing that the user can interact with.
 It represents a screen with a UI.

 Lifecycle (key callbacks):
 - onCreate(Bundle?) — initialize UI, create components.